 The first episode of The Lord of the Rings: The Rings of Power will premiere on Amazon Prime on September 2, 2022, with episodes continuing weekly thereafter.

 “I can’t express enough just how excited we all are to take our global audience on a new and epic journey through Middle-earth,” Jennifer Salke, head of Amazon Studios, said.
 “Our talented producers, cast, creative, and production teams have worked tirelessly in New Zealand to bring this untold and awe-inspiring vision to life.”

 Is there a trailer for The Lord of The Rings Series?

 Yes!
 Yes, there is.
 Amazon Prime shared the first glimpse at the new series on January 19, 2022.
-In the teaser clip, we see Middle-Earth in all its high definition glory.
-The trailer also revealed that the series was called The Lord of the Rings: The Rings of Power – but no ring bearers were revealed just yet.
+In the teaser clip, we see Middle-Earth in all its high-definition glory.
+The trailer also revealed that the series was called The Lord of the Rings: The Rings of Power

 When IS The Lord of the Rings series set?